microsoft/ELL/docs/gallery/speech_commands_v0.01/index.md

 <p>
 These models use different neural network architectures with different sizes to trade off accuracy and speed.
-The plot below shows how each of the models performs in terms of accuracy (how often the most confident prediction is right) versus speed (milliseconds per audio prediction).
+The plot below shows how each of the models performs in terms of accuracy (how often the most confident prediction is right) versus speed (milliseconds per audio prediction on a Raspberry Pi 3 device).
 Click and drag to pan around.
 Zoom in and out with your mouse's scrollwheel.
 Click on a model to go to the gallery page where you can download that model.</p>
 <br/>
 <div id='plot' ></div>